- Approval letter for the current Animal Welfare Assurance from the Office of Laboratory Animal Welfare (OLAW)

 Regulatory Compliance Specialist

-- All new applications, modifications to previously approved applications and continuing review applications must be submitted through IRBNet using the appropriate forms.
+- All new applications, revisions, amendments to previously approved applications, and continuing review applications must be submitted through IRBNet using the appropriate forms.

-- All submissions require the use of the most current version of applications, forms, and current versions of the OU informed consent templates (adult, parental permission and child assent) for all human subjects research projects that require documentation of written informed consent.
-Applications and forms can be found in the Forms and Templates library of IRBNet.
+- All submissions require the use of the most current version of OU IRB applications, forms, and informed consent templates (adult, parental permission and child assent).
+Applications, forms, and templates can be found in the Forms and Templates library of IRBNet.

-- Researchers including all key personnel must register with IRBNet to access the IRB applications and required forms, which are located in the Document Library and Forms and Templates on IRBNet.
-To register, go to www.irbnet.org and then click “New User Registration” in the upper right hand corner and follow the instructions.
+- Researchers, including all key personnel, must register with IRBNet to access the IRB applications and required forms.
+To register, go to www.irbnet.org and then click “New User Registration” in the upper right-hand corner and follow the instructions.

 - IRBNet New User Registration and Management of CITI Credentials

 - IRBNet Researcher Training Energizers 1: New Project Submission

 - IRBNet Researcher Training Energizers 2: Post-Submission Advanced Topics

 Full-time faculty members can apply to the RSC for a user permit by submitting a Radiation User Permit Application.
 Please contact Radiation Safety Officer, Domenico Luongo, to get the electronic copy.
 The committee will issue a user permit only after reviewing the application.
 Three-year user permits are issued after an initial probationary one-year user permit.
 Permit holders are responsible for the proper use of all radioisotopes or radiation producing machinery, proper maintenance of the facilities used for research, and proper maintenance of all required records.
 The specific, detailed instructions on procedures and requirements for the use of radioactive materials at Oakland is referenced in the Oakland University Safety and Procedures Manual for the Use of Radioisotopes in Laboratories (pdf).